avlihachev/obsidian-workout-ai-tracker/README.md

 - Click the 🏋️ icon in the left ribbon
 - Select a template from the list (Day 1, Day 2, Day 3, Quick Upper, Quick Lower)
-- Click "Начать" to start the workout with pre-configured exercises
+- Click "Start" to begin the workout with pre-configured exercises
-- Or click "Создать пустую тренировку" for a custom workout
+- Or click "Create Empty Workout" for a custom workout

 **Method 2: Command Palette**